Aung Soe: Santiniketan and Early Life in Burma

 The Indian government offered him a scholarship in 1951 to study art at Santiniketan, founded by Nobel laureate Rabindranath Tagore, but he chose to return to Burma after only a year.
-He traveled throughout Burma studying its handicrafts, classical art and architecture, especially that of Bagan.
-In early 1953 one of Aung Soe's abstract paintings was published in Shumawa magazine, causing considerable controversy.
+He traveled throughout Burma, studying its handicrafts, classical art and architecture, especially that of Bagan.
+In early 1953, one of Aung Soe's abstract paintings was published in Shumawa magazine, causing considerable controversy.
 Some said that the artist was mad.

 Trip to Peshawar, Afghanistan and Russia

 In the winter of 1953 he was able to visit Peshawar, Afghanistan and Moscow for art studies.
-It has been alleged that in Russia he saw the works of modern European masters such as Picasso, Matisse and Kandinsky, but this can hardly be true because the work of the European modern masters was in deep storage in Russia and unavailable to public view during the Stalinist period and for many years afterwards.
-However, it is clear that Aung Soe was influenced by European painters such as Picasso and Matisse, probably Japanese painting (one work shows influence of sumi-e), and the work of painters at Santiniketan, both contemporary and deceased, whose works were in the Santiniketan Museum.
+It has been alleged that in Russia, he saw the works of modern European masters such as Picasso, Matisse and Kandinsky, but this can hardly be true because the work of the modern European masters was in deep storage in Russia and unavailable to the public view during the Stalinist period and for many years afterwards.
+However, it is clear that Aung Soe was influenced by European painters such as Picasso and Matisse, probably Japanese painting (one work shows the influence of Sumi-e), and the work of painters at Santiniketan, both contemporary and deceased, whose works were in the Santiniketan Museum.
 During his time at Santiniketan, Aung Soe met the Indonesian expressionist painter Affandi, who also influenced him.
 In addition to these foreign influences, Aung Soe was deeply influenced by the long history of Burmese Traditional painting, stretching back to the time of Bagan, which can still be seen on the walls of temples of the old city there.

 Later life in Burma

-After this, he had to depend on the Rangoon University library for art books as a source of inspiration.
-An eccentric, at times drunken and emotional, he had few friends in the artistic community, and few who shared his views on art.
+After this, he had to depend on the Rangoon University Library for art books as a source of inspiration.
+An eccentric, at times drunken and emotional, he had few friends in the artistic community and few who shared his views on art.
 He worked alone, but did show his work in informal underground exhibitions, introducing concepts such as Cubism and Surrealism.

 To earn money, Bagyi Aung Soe painted for magazines and book covers until the end of his career.
 At times his family was so poor that his wife had to sell mohinga, a noodle soup, to support them.
 Bagyi Aung Soe suffered poverty and isolation and never found success during his life.
 He died in 1990, going deaf and blind.